Sitecore-Hackathon/2018-Go-Horse/documentation/README.md

 ## Detailed description
 The Module automatically tracks all tweets for a specified #hashtag and identify accounts that interact with it and import them to xDB.

 This module helps marketers to identify the profile of each user along with their engagement with the #hashtag, e.g. if someone tweets on #SCHackthon, his informations are imported into xDB.
-Later, when he visits the website and fills in a VisitUs Form, then we can match the user to a given persona and show personalized content.
+Later, when he visits the website and fills in a Visit Us Form, then we can match the user to a given persona and show personalized content.

+With this module marketers will be able to automate the interation with #hashtags on Twitter and use it in their engagement plans.

 ## Pre-requisites
 - Sitecore 9 Update-1